 Food and Wine Pairings: Vouvray from the Loire Valley

-We've talked about Vouvray wine before on the blog -- after all, it is easily the most popular wine from the Loire Valley -- but what's the best food to pair with this white wine made with Chenin blanc grapes?
-Before that question is answered, you first have to figure out what kind of Vourvray you're drinking.
+We’ve talked about Vouvray wine before on the The International Kitchen blog — after all, it is easily the most popular wine from the Loire Valley — but what’s the best food to pair with this white wine made with Chenin blanc grapes?
+Before that question is answered, you first have to figure out what kind of Vouvray you’re drinking.

 That’s not always an easy thing to do either.
 For one, Vouvray wine comes in just about any variety you can think of: from dry (sec) and off dry (tendre) to semi-sweet (demi sec) and sweet (moelleux).
 There’s also the sparkling (crémant or pétillant) wine too.
 One reason for the variations is the climate in the Loire Valley.
 In cooler years, dry and sparkling are more prolific, while warmer weather favors sweeter vintages that tend to pair well with desserts.